This version is still in development and is not considered stable yet. For the latest stable version, please use Spring Data Relational 3.3.5!

 Spring Data JDBC publishes lifecycle events to ApplicationListener objects, typically beans in the application context.
 Events are notifications about a certain lifecycle phase.
 In contrast to entity callbacks, events are intended for notification.
 Transactional listeners will receive events when the transaction completes.
 Events and callbacks get only triggered for aggregate roots.
 If you want to process non-root entities, you need to do that through a listener for the containing aggregate root.

 Entity lifecycle events can be costly, and you may notice a change in the performance profile when loading large result sets.
-You can disable lifecycle events on the Template API.
+You can disable lifecycle events on Template API.

 For example, the following listener gets invoked before an aggregate gets saved: